Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

 \subsubsection{Algorithm}

-\emph{\depth} performs 2 steps to estimate 3D location of an object from its 2D bounding box.
-First, based on the second assumption, \emph{\depth} finds an equation that represents a \emph{Vector of Possible 3D Locations} of an object.
-Second, based on the first and third assumptions, \emph{\depth} finds an \emph{Exact 3D Location} from the vector that intersects with the ground.
+\emph{\depthEstimation} performs 2 steps to estimate the 3D location of an object from its 2D bounding box.
+First, based on the second assumption, \emph{\depthEstimation} finds an equation that represents a \emph{Vector of Possible 3D Locations} of an object.
+Second, based on the first and second assumptions, \emph{\depthEstimation} finds an \emph{Exact 3D Location} from the vector that intersects with the ground.

-\paragraph{Vector of Possible 3D Locations} Using \autoref{eq:p2w}, we convert any 2D point in pixel coordinate system to a 3D point in world coordinate system, if we know $z_c$.
-Since we do not know $z_c$ in this case, we can derive a parametric equation representing all possible 3D points (red line in \autoref{fig:estimate-3d}) converted from the 2D point.
+{\em Vector of Possible 3D Locations.} Using \autoref{eq:p2w}, we convert any 2D point in the pixel coordinate system to a 3D point in the world coordinate system, if we know $z_c$.
+Since we do not know $z_c$ yet, we can derive a parametric equation representing all possible 3D points (red line in \autoref{fig:estimate-3d}) converted from the 2D point.
 Let $d$ be the unknown distance of the object from the camera.

-\paragraph{Exact 3D Location} From our assumptions, we know that the bottom line of the object's bounding box touches the ground.
-Therefore, $(x, y, z)$ also touches the ground.
+{\em Exact 3D Location.} We assume that the bottom line of the object's bounding box touches the ground; therefore, $(x, y, z)$ also touches the ground.
 Because the ground is $z=0$ in our case, we can solve the \autoref{eq:p_p2w} for $d$.
-Once we know $d$, we can solve the parametric \autoref{eq:p_p2w} for $x$ and $y$ (blue star in \autoref{fig:estimate-3d}).
+Once we know $d$, we can solve the parametric \autoref{eq:p_p2w} for $x$ and $y$ (blue \cstar{cyan} in \autoref{fig:estimate-3d}).